Sztakler/Sztakler/README.md

 ## What is going on lately?

-Here are some projects I've been workin on recently:
+Here are some projects I've been workin' on recently:
 - Pandask 🐼 -- task management tool
 - Tenebriculum 🌙 -- fantasy RPG game with strong emphasis on narrative
-- Octasm 🤪 -- Chip8 interpreter for Atmega microprocessors and desktops
+- Octasm 🎱 -- Chip8 interpreter for Atmega microprocessors and desktops
 - Basements & Earwigs 🎲 -- innovative tabletop RPG game
 - a lot of small web projects ⌨️